Donate used and rare books or volunteer in our book sale operation!

 What materials does the Denver Public Library accept as donations?

-We accept rare and used books, textbooks, complete World Book encyclopedia sets, music CDs, DVDs, BluRay, LPs, records, and computer games on CD, CD-Rom and DVD.
+We accept rare and used books, modern textbooks, music CDs, DVDs, BluRay and records.

 Are there any materials the Library does not accept as donations?

-We do not accept cassette tapes, videotapes, magazines (including National Geographic), newspapers, Reader's Digest condensed books, Time-Life books, incomplete encyclopedia sets, law books, tax codes, broken or damaged items, items that are missing parts, non-book or media items (e.g. toys, calendars, cards, etc.), and personally recorded audio or video items.
+We do not accept cassette tapes, VHS, magazines (including National Geographic), newspapers, Reader's Digest condensed books, Time-Life books, law books, tax codes, broken or damaged items, items that are missing parts, non-book or media items (e.g. toys, calendars, cards, etc.), and personally recorded audio or video items.

 How much can be donated at one time?